 Offset Dual-Pin Crankshaft

-Honda engineers first introduced the offset dual-pin crankshaft on the 1983 Shadow® 750 to quell the vibration inherent in its narrow-angle V-Twin engine.
+Honda engineers first introduced the offset dual-pin crankshaft in 1983 to help quell the vibration inherent in its narrow-angle V-twin engine.
 Reducing engine vibration increases rider comfort and protects the chassis from fatigue.
 Honda engineers realized the sum of crankpin offset, plus twice the cylinder V-angle, must equal 180 in order to achieve perfect primary balance.
-In the case of Honda's mighty VTX1800 with a cylinder angle of 52 degrees, the crankpin offset angle is 76 degrees.
-The offset dual-crankpin crankshaft design allows the smooth-running 1795cc powerplant to produce peak horsepower at 5000 rpm and peak torque at 3500 rpm while minimizing vibration and allowing a smooth-running engine.
+The new DN-01 utilizes this formula.
+The offset dual-crankpin crankshaft design minimizes vibration and allows a smooth-running engine.

-A major objective of any combustion chamber is rapid, efficient combustion and the more compact the chamber, the easeir this goal can be met.
-Trying to achieve the highest peak power possible typically requires the flow capability of four valves, but the compactness of a three-valve chamber makes it ideal for other applications.
-In 1983, Honda debuted the single-overhead-camshaft three-valve cylinder-head design on the VT750C Shadow.
-In Honda's current generation of V-Twin Shadow and VTX® customs, the combustion chambers feature two intake valves and a single, larger exhaust valve to achieve 20-percent-greater valve area than a similarly sized two-valve engine.
+A major objective within any combustion chamber is rapid, efficient combustion.
+Efforts to obtain the highest peak power possible often lead to the use of four valves per cylinder in high-revving engines, but large-bore V-twins operating at relatively lower rev limits call for a different approach.
+In 1983, Honda debuted the compact, SOHC three-valve cylinder head design on the VT750C Shadow®.
+In Honda's current generation of V-twin Shadow and VTX® customs, the combustion chambers feature two intake valves and a single, larger exhaust valve to achieve 20-percent-greater valve area than a similarly sized two-valve engine.
 This creates high flow capabilities and increased torque at low rpm.
-The use of two spark plugs shortens the flame path in this compact combustion chamber, contributing to efficient combustion and high power output at lower engine speeds- precisely what custom riders demand.
+The use of two spark plugs enhances flame propagation in such large-diameter combustion chambers, contributing to efficient combustion and high power output at lower engine speeds--precisely what custom riders demand.

 Programmed Fuel Injection (PGM-FI)

-Honda PGM-FI was originally developed on road-racing machines and was first applied to streetbikes such as the CX500T/CX650T Turbo, select GL1200 Gold Wing® models and the exotic NR750 oval-piston sport bike.
 The essence of this system is the continuous use of several variables to control the injected fuel quantity.
 Technically, PGM-FI is an n-alpha mapped injection system, meaning that the basic variables are the engine speed (n) and the throttle angle (alpha).
 Based mainly on those measurements, the system looks upon its fuel map for the fuel delivery corresponding to the n and alpha of the moment.
 The computer then adjusts this fuel delivery according to four additional variables: intake-port pressure, engine-coolant temperature, intake-air temperature and atmospheric pressure.
 This fuel-delivery recalculation process is repeated many times per second to ensure the correct mixture for conditions and to provide optimal performance and remarkably crisp throttle response over a wide operating range.
-Depending on model application, this system uses different-sized throttle bodies, digitally controlled injectors and 3-D ignition mapping.
+Depending on model application, this system uses different-size throttle bodies, digitally controlled injectors and 3-D ignition mapping.

 One of Honda's most unique technologies revolves around the powerful efficiency of its longitudinal engine and driveline layout.
-First introduced on the 1978 CX500 and later on an ATV with Honda's 1995 Foreman® 400, this system sends power to the wheels in the most efficient manner: straight lines.
+First introduced in 1995, this optimal system sends power to the wheels in the most efficient manner: straight lines.
 Now a hallmark of Honda's utility ATVs, the longitudinal layout has many advantages: a lower center of gravity, low seat height, increased ground clearance, lighter weight and fewer moving parts than traditional engine driveline systems.
 By aligning its crankshaft with the vehicle's direction of travel, the longitudinal layout creates a lighter, simpler, more efficient way of sending power to the drive wheel(s).
 This simplicity may be best seen in the driveline.
-Using less parts and fewer power-robbing 90 degree bevel drives than conventional designs, this architecture is both lighter and simpler, while delivering more power to the drive wheels from any given engine size.
+Using less parts and fewer power-robbing 90-degree bevel drives than conventional designs, this architecture is both lighter and simpler, while delivering more power to the drive wheels from any given engine size.
 Honda's longitudinal engine allows a low seat height without sacrificing ground clearance, a difficult accomplishment in ATV design.

 Torque-Sensitive Front Differential